An “AI Model Component” Note for Open Source Licenses

 Point (e) is intentionally flexible: when data cannot be redistributed (privacy, copyright, volume), a description sufficient to reconstitute an equivalent is enough.
 This is a pragmatic approach, comparable to the way the GPL requires “scripts used to control compilation and installation” rather than the compiler itself.

-Published under a CC 0 license, this proposed exception is drafted in English as a standalone additional permission, graftable onto any free license through a reference mechanism to the “Applicable License.”
+Published under a CC 0 license, this proposal is drafted in English as an interpretive clarification, graftable onto any copyleft license through a reference mechanism to the “Applicable License.”
 It does not depend on any specific license.

-The following additional permission applies to the software designated below (the “Program”) and is granted by the copyright holder(s) of the Program.
-This permission supplements — and shall be read together with — the license under which the Program is distributed (the “Applicable License”).
-To the extent that this permission conflicts with the Applicable License, the more protective provision prevails.
+The following interpretive clarification applies to the work to which it is attached (the “Program“) and is provided by the copyright holder(s) of the Program.
+This clarification supplements – and shall be read together with – the license under which the Program is distributed (the “Applicable License“).
+It does not add to or remove from the rights and obligations established by the Applicable License; rather, it makes explicit how certain existing obligations apply when the Program incorporates AI model components.
+To the extent that any provision of this clarification conflicts with the Applicable License, the Applicable License prevails.

-The “Model Corresponding Information” for an AI Model Component means the complete set of information, data, and instructions reasonably necessary for a skilled person to understand, reproduce, modify, and reintegrate that Component into the Program — that is, the preferred form of the AI Model Component for making modifications to it.
+The “Model Corresponding Information” for an AI Model Component means the set of information, data, and instructions sufficient for a skilled person to understand, retrain, fine-tune, replace, and reintegrate that Component into the Program – that is, the preferred form of the AI Model Component for making modifications to it.
 This includes, without limitation:

-(a) the complete specification of the model architecture (topology, layer configuration, activation functions, normalization schemes) in a documented, machine-readable format;
+(a) the specification of the model architecture (topology, layer configuration, activation functions, normalization schemes) sufficient for a skilled person to understand and modify the Component, in a documented, machine-readable format;

 (b) the trained parameters (weights, biases) in a standard or well-documented format;